George Zimmerman: Move to Florida

 After graduating from high school, Zimmerman moved to Lake Mary, Florida, a suburb of Orlando, where he was employed by an insurance agency.
 Zimmerman took classes at night to obtain a license to sell insurance.
 It was during this time when he became friends with Lee Ann Benjamin, a real estate agent, and her husband John Donnelly, a Sanford attorney.
 Benjamin and Donnelly would both testify on his behalf at his trial in the death of Martin.
-According to Donnelly, in 2004 Zimmerman and an African-American friend opened a satellite office of Allstate Insurance, which failed a year later.

-In July 2005, Zimmerman was arrested after allegedly assaulting an undercover police officer who was attempting to arrest a friend of his at a bar.
-The charges were dropped after Zimmerman agreed to enter an alcohol education program.
-A month later in August, Zimmerman's former fiancée filed a restraining order against him, citing domestic violence as the cause.

 Move to the Retreat at Twin Lakes

 Zimmerman married Shellie Dean, a licensed cosmetologist, in 2007.
 Two years later, they rented a townhouse in the Retreat at Twin Lakes in Sanford, Florida.
 Zimmerman had previously been employed at a car dealership and a mortgage audit firm.
 Zimmerman enrolled in Seminole State College in 2009 and was working on an associate degree in criminal justice.
 In December 2011 he was allowed to participate in a school graduation ceremony, although he was a course credit shy of his degree.
 He was completing that credit at the time of the shooting.
 Zimmerman was employed as an insurance underwriter.
 In early 2011, Zimmerman participated in a citizen forum at the Sanford City Hall to protest against the beating of a black homeless man by the son of a white Sanford police officer.
-During the meeting, Zimmerman claimed he witnessed "disgusting behavior" while participating in a ride-along program with local police; however, the police department said later that it did not know when, if ever, Zimmerman was in that program.
+During the meeting, Zimmerman claimed he witnessed "disgusting behavior" while participating in a ride-along program with local police.
+However, the police department said later that it did not know when, if ever, Zimmerman was in that program.